-How Do I Prevent it from Curling During the Cooking Process?
+How Do I Prevent the Steak from Curling During the Cooking Process?

 One of the best way to prevent curling is to score the steak prior to marinating.
 Use a sharp knife and cut horizontal and vertical lines in the steak–be careful not to cut all the way through the steak.
 Do this process on both sides of the steak.

 How Long Does it Cook?